Amandi0502/Amandi0502/README.md

 - 🔭 I’m currently working on [Gamified Drug Addiiction Prevention App](https://detoxium.vercel.app/)

-- 🌱 I’m currently learning **Server-Side Web Development,Algorithms: Theory, Design and Implementation,AI & ML**
+- 🌱 I’m currently learning Artificial Interliggence with Machine Learing, Devops & Microsoft Azure**

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/amandi-lochana-4093a7292/](https://www.linkedin.com/in/amandi-lochana-4093a7292/)